nuejs/www/docs/index.md

 ## Start with a template
-The easiest way to get started is to pick a half-baked template.
+The easiest way to get started is to pick a template.
 To choose one, run:

 ``` sh
 bun create nue@latest
 ```

-After running the command you are asked to choose a project name and pick the template:
+After running the command you are asked to name your project directory and pick the template:

 [bunny-video]